Arboretum Cycle: Style

 The content of the films focuses on capturing light in different ways rather than reproducing the pro-filmic object.
 The actions depicted, such as swaying in the wind, have an uncertain sense of time without definite beginning and end.
 Dorsky's compositions use strong shadows, often as a dominating element in the foreground.

-While filming, Dorsky used changes in focus to create shifts within individual shots.
+The Arboretum Cycle marked a shift away from the style of polyvalent montage Dorsky had developed in his previous films and toward in-camera improvisations.
+While filming, he used changes in focus to create shifts within individual shots.
 For example, one shot of dark branches covering a sunny meadow give the resemblance of a landscape at night or a starry night sky.
 Dorsky also oscillated the aperture to create fluctuations in light intensity, which he likened to a musical vibrato.
-Dorsky's extreme use of underexposure gives some images the illusion of day for night.
+His extreme use of underexposure gives some images the illusion of day for night.

 The subtle shifts within each shot mean that cuts between them are a larger source of action.
 Dorsky uses darkened images to make cuts between shots less noticeable.

 Release

 The first four films of the cycle premiered at the Harvard Film Archive on October 15, 2017.
-The Arboretum Cycle in its entirety premiered on February 5, 2018 at Duke University.
+The Arboretum Cycle in its entirety premiered on February 5, 2018, at Duke University.
 An adjunctive film, Colophon (for the Arboretum Cycle), premiered at the 2018 Toronto International Film Festival.
 Dorsky only presents the cycle on 16 mm film; it is not distributed on digital media.